 - Electrum calculates the number of fees you will need to include with a transaction.
 It has a helpful slider that lets users select how urgent the transaction is.
 They can choose how many blocks (how long) it will take to be processed by the network.

 - Electrum can be used as a multi-signature wallet.
-This increases the security of the wallet a lot.
+This increases the security of the wallet by quite a bit.

 - Users can use two-factor authentication with an Electrum wallet.
 This also adds extra security to the wallet.